Frank Caeti

 Frank Caeti (born August 11, 1973) is an American actor and comedian, known for his time as a cast member on the FOX sketch-series MADtv from 2005 to 2007.
 Caeti is also an alumnus of The Second City and Comedysportz in Chicago.

 Early life

 Caeti was born in Chicago, Illinois on August 11, 1973.
 He graduated from Standley Lake High School in Westminster, Colorado, and from Colorado State University in Fort Collins, Colorado.
 He trained at The Second City Training Center in Chicago and eventually became a cast member on a stage there.

 Career

 Caeti joined the cast of MADtv during the eleventh season as a featured cast member along with Nicole Randall Johnson, and was moved up to repertory cast member in season twelve.
 His contract was not renewed before the start of the show's 13th season.

 Caeti has appeared in the films Bad Meat, UP, Michigan, The Lake House and Stranger than Fiction; has done multiple television commercials, and has worked as a sports correspondent for PGA Tour Sunday and Smash Tennis.

-Caeti wrote the Wabbit episode Bugs Over Par.
+Caeti wrote the New Looney Tunes episode "Bugs Over Par".